 Imagine if this model was then sold to other people as a franchise – people now pay to take on her branding and expertise, and run the same type of company in a completely different area.
 Now she has income from her own company AND another one set up in a different part of the country entirely (still B-quadrant, but on steroids!).

 The cleaner invests in property and stocks and shares and becomes financially independent.
 If she wanted to stop working on her cleaning company she could (I- quadrant).

-So now you know what the cash flow quadrant is, and I hope it has compelled you to go on and read the book!
+So now you know what the cash flow quadrant is, and I hope it has compelled you to go on and read the book and perhaps starting a business is on your horizon.
 I’d be interested to know your thoughts, so why not come over to my free, private facebook group and let me know!

 I wish you every success!

 Until next time,